marionpobelle/marionpobelle/README.md

 ### CURRENT WORK AND FUTURE PROJECTS
-My TOP/DOWN shooter Space Meow is on hold as I am applying for the ENJMIN programmation Master.

 - 🌱 I wish to develop an instance of a dungeon from Pokemon Mystery Dungeon as it is my favorite game.
 - 🌱 I'd like to take on an electronic project as I've been highly interested by that domain.